-When it comes to fashion and style, it sometimes seems that everyone and their mother (literally!) have tried-and-true tips and tricks they absolutely swear by.
+When it comes to fashion tips, it sometimes seems that everyone and their mother (literally!) has tried-and-true style advice they absolutely swear by.
 Some are useful, while others … well, not so much.
-With that in mind, we’ve culled 101 of the best from the best: designers, lifestyle experts and, of course, our staff.
+With that in mind, we’ve culled 101 style tips from the best: designers, lifestyle experts and, of course, our staff.
 Trust us: With these gems, you’ll be well on your way to living your most stylish life.

 101. Despite what it says on the tag, cashmere is best washed by hand.
 To dry it, use a salad spinner, which releases excess water in seconds.